Ion coordinates

 1 0.549835086466315

 The absolute value of the first number, dubbed as iesd in the code, indicates how many parameters have to be read (they depend on the Jastrow type) for iesdrr different from zero.
-The subsequent numbers in the same record are the 2B Jastrow parameters.
+The subsequent numbers in the same record are the 1B/2B Jastrow parameters.
+The 1B/2B Jastrow functional forms are written in Header.
 If the first integer is negative the AGP function is not assumed to be symmetric.
 If no one-two body Jastrow is used (iesdrr=0) the records:

 # Parameters Jastrow two body